 Historical Notes

-I code this site in standard XHTML and CSS, with a smattering of JavaScript.
-I create and edit files using text and (X)HTML editors, mainly gvim, HTML-kit (the latter has a nice spell checker) and occasionally Nvu (which also has a spell checker).
-HTML-kit includes the useful HTML-tidy tool (by Dave Raggett), which both cleans up (X)HTML and checks for errors and standards compliance.
-I create and edit images using Paint Shop Pro 5 (Windows) and the gimp (Linux and Windows).
-I also use unix utilities (grep, sed, perl scripts, etc.) to batch process files: sometime on linux, but mostly on Windows XP using cygwin to emulate a unix environment.
+I code this site using standard XHTML and CSS, with a smattering of JavaScript.
+I built and maintain it using simple text and (X)HTML editors, such as gvim, HTML-kit (the latter has a nice spell checker) and in the early days Nvu.
+HTML-kit includes the useful HTML-tidy tool (by Dave Raggett), which cleans up (X)HTML and checks for errors and standards compliance.
+I also use unix utilities (grep, sed, perl scripts, etc.) to batch process files: oiginally on Windows XP using cygwin to emulate a unix environment, but now mosty on Mac OS X.

 Design Notes